Asia-Pacific Reference Frame (APREF)

 The Chair of the APREF Steering Committee, John Dawson from Geoscience Australia, represents APREF officially, and has the role of disseminating information, maintaining a list of contacts, and maintaining the APREF website.

 The Central Bureau, within Geoscience Australia, functions as the 'day-to-day' APREF coordinating body.
 Specifically, the Central Bureau ensures that APREF products are made available to the global geodetic community.
 Furthermore, they are the combination centre responsible for analysing, combining and validating the individual solutions of the contributing Analysis Centres, and for expressing the combined solution in the ITRF.
-The APREF project already has three Analysis Centres: Geoscience Australia, the Curtin University of Technology, and the University of New South Wales.
+The APREF project already has four Local Analysis Centres (LACs): Geoscience Australia, the Curtin University, Office of Surveyor-General Victoria, Australia, and the Institute of Geodesy and Geophysics, Chinese Academy of Sciences.

 In response to the March 2010 Call for Participation, a large number of agencies have agreed to participate in APREF, Table 1 summarises their commitments.